 How much time should be spent on homework?

-The amount of time that students spend on homework will vary from grade to grade and according to circumstance.
-The following times are established as guidelines for each grade level.
+The amount of time that students spend on homework will vary according to circumstance.
+The following time is established as a guideline for each kindergartener.
 There may be times in which there is no homework assigned and there may be other times when the time is exceeded.
-In addition to homework time, caregivers should set aside some time on a daily basis for their child to read for pleasure.
+In addition to homework time, parents should set aside some time on a daily basis for their child to read for pleasure.